This certificate has only one stage, comprising 120 credits:

 - Plan, organise and prioritise your work, evaluate and reflect on it.

-- Advertising and marketing.
+- Business and finance.

 - Human resources.